Skip to content

 How It Works

-3. Baseline & Restore — A token snapshot is taken at startup as a baseline so only new activity is counted.
-If a tracking file from a previous session exists (written on deactivation), those stats are restored and merged, providing continuity across VS Code restarts.
+4. Baseline & Restore — A MAX(end_time_ms) snapshot is taken at startup as the high-water mark so only new activity is counted.
+If a tracking file from a previous session exists, those stats are restored and merged for continuity across VS Code restarts.

 Supported Editors